A great article from the New York Times written by Mike Rubin

 For this special edition of The Wire Salon, the composer of such landmark minimalist works as In C and Rainbow In Curved Air talked live on the Café Oto stage with The Wire's Tony Herrington about his life and work, from his early 60s tape loop and trance music experiments and collaborations with La Monte Young, through to his current project, which looks to expand on the legacy of Riley's guru, the great Hindustani singer and teacher Pandit Pran Nath.
 The discussion was followed by an audience Q&A session.

-to listen to the interview and find out more
+click here to listen to the interview and find out more

 Review: Terry Riley, George Brooks, Talvin Singh - Elmwood Hall, Belfast